-(Registrant's Telephone Number, Including Area Code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$.01 per share SEIC The NASDAQ Stock Market LLC (The NASDAQ Global Select Market®) Securities registered pursuant to Section 12(g) of the Act: None (Title of class) Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Se ecurities Act.
-Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports pursuar nt to Section 13 or 15(d) of the e Act.
+Pennsylvania 23-1707341 State or Other Jurisdiction of Incorporation or Organization I.R.S.
+Employer Identification No. bbA) 1 Freedom Valley Driv Oaks, PA 19456 ress of Principal Executive Offices (Regi 610-676-1000 strant's Telephone Number, Includ ing Area Code) Securities r registered pursuant to Secti on 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$.01 per share SEIC The NASDAQ Stock Market LLC (The NASDAQ Global Select Market®) Securities r egistered pursuant to Secti on 12(g) of the Act: None (Title of class) dicate by check mark if the registrant is a well-known seasoned is suer, as defined in Rule 405 of th e Securities Act.
+Yes ⊠ No □ licate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of of the Act.
 Yes □ No ⊠

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$
+Yes \boxtimes No \square

 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆
+Yes No

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer, " "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "accelerated filer, "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.